Nostalgia in Horror, Horror in Nostalgia

 What’s especially fascinating about Horror Movie is the way it seems to interrogate whether originality is even possible in horror, or whether that’s even desirable.
 It’s a genre that’s so closely tied to nostalgia and memory, dependent on associations and archetypes.
 We find things horrifying not when they are completely alien, but when they show the alien in the very familiar.
 You need familiarity in order for it to work at all.
 Horror fans love tropes, love noticing patterns and cliches; they like remixing and rehashing what they’ve already seen.
 Ghost stories work because you more or less know what to expect from them, so you get satisfaction from having your specific desires met (which you already had defined, before this story started) or from having them subverted.
 But even subversion requires an initial familiarity, an initial pattern to hold to before it gets broken.

 Horror fans know this and like the genre more for it, I think.
-It’s cathartic; experiencing strong and frightening emotions in a context where things are defined and bounded for you, even if only by the work being defined as fictional and therefore harmless.
+It’s cathartic: experiencing strong and frightening emotions in a context where things are defined and bounded for you, even if only by the work being defined as fictional and therefore harmless.
 Horror Movie is partly about that; it’s about reworking something horrific, over and over, until it becomes definable.
 Tremblay portrays the tragedy, and the truer horror in this process.
 The past can’t come back; you’ll never be young again once you’re old, and you can’t undo past mistakes.
 All of the characters in Horror Movie are in the business of telling and retelling the same story, even before they know that’s what they’re doing.
 The original film they make is already a rehashing of its writer’s barely spoken anxieties and preoccupations.
 It’s monster is inspired by her own closed school and a mask that came from somewhere, recognizable but alien.
 All of the actors play younger versions of themselves, and then play younger versions of themselves playing younger versions of themselves.

-Maybe all nostalgia, and all horror, is this: looking backward so much you can no longer see the present, trying so hard to make sense of the past and past work you ruin it and yourself, forever.
+Maybe all nostalgia, and all horror, is this: looking backward so much you can no longer see the present, trying so hard to make sense of the past and past work that you ruin it and yourself, forever.
 Horror Movie is, even more than a book about being a horror fan, a book about being a writer, and again I prefer Tremblay’s take on the horror of writing more than King’s.
 It’s this that makes the book ultimately so sad.
 It’s a story about the failure of rewriting; it’s about characters who fail to realize that once something is made and in the world, it’s sometimes simply too late.
 I had the thought recently that the most optimistic, hopeful words in our language are “It’s not too late.”
 Maybe there’s nothing more frightening than the realization that indeed, it might be.

 I recommend this novel, as I recommend all Tremblay.
 I think Cabin at the End of the World is still my favorite of his, though isn’t it interesting it’s the one that’s been made into a film.
-Isn’t it even more interesting that the film version, directed by horror’s most prominent sentimentalist, M. Night Shyamalan, is notably less bleak and more obviously life-affirming.
+Isn’t it even more interesting that the film version, directed by horror’s most prominent sentimentalist, M. Night Shyamalan, is notably less bleak and more obviously life-affirming than the novel.
 I won’t go so far as to say that Horror Movie, so concerned with the process of adaptation, is Tremblay’s “fuck you, M. Night” statement.
 But I’m not not saying that.